2025 Solar Incentives Guide for Pueblo West, CO - Tax Credits & Rebates

 The ITC covers solar systems installed after January 1, 2006, and lets you deduct from your taxes a percentage of the total cost of solar panels, accessories, equipment and labor.
 You can claim this credit for a solar panel system installed on a primary or secondary residence that you own in the United States.
 Originally, you could claim 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
 There is no maximum amount you can claim.

-To better understand how the ITC will apply to you, get in touch with your local Pueblo West solar panel installation expert and ask for more information.
+To better understand how the ITC will apply to you, get in touch with your local Pueblo West solar panel installer and ask for more information.

-In August 2022, the Inflation Reduction Act expanded and extended the ITC, now dubbed the Clean Energy Credit.
-Now, solar installation projects that are completed between 2022 and 2032, can qualify for a 30% tax credit.
-This credit amount will then decrease slightly each year until the current Clean Energy Credit expires in 2035.
+The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+Homeowners can now qualify for a credit equal to 30% of the total costs of solar system installation for projects started after January 1, 2022, and completed before the end of 2032.
+The credit percentage will then begin to decrease annually until the Clean Energy Credit expires in 2035.
 Beginning in 2023, it will also be easier to get credits for energy storage systems with the new act.

 Click here to learn more about the new Inflation Reduction Act.
 The best way to learn more about how the new Clean Energy Credit applies to you is to get in touch with your local Pueblo West solar panel installers.